How does child safety lock (air fryer) work and is it safe?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which air fryer to trust around child safety lock (air fryer).
+Every product scored on safety, efficacy, and usability - so you know which air fryer to trust around child safety lock (air fryer).

 No. The child safety lock is not a standard feature on all air fryers.
 It is more commonly found on mid-range and premium digital models from brands like Cosori, Ninja, and Philips.
 Budget models and all analog-dial air fryers typically lack this feature.
 Always check the specific model's feature list before purchasing.